cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - Any treatment confirmed
 - Any update about the vaccine?
 - Any vaccines for covid-19
+- are there a vacine?
+- are there medication to prevent the disease?
+- are there vaccines to prevent the disease?
+- aspirin?
+- but there is hope that we will get a cure?
 - But they say that there 446 recoveries Hw do they recover without the medicine
 - Can corna be cured
 - Can covid 19 be cured
+- Can it be treated
 - Can it cure
 - Can this be cured?
+- covid vaccine
+- covid-19 vaccine
 - Cure
+- Cure for covid 19
 - Cure to Covid 19
-- Cure for covid 19
+- Did america get the correct medicine
 - Did coronavirus has a medicine
-- Did america get the correct medicine
+- does a vaccine exist?
 - Does corona virus have a cure
 - Does corona viruses have cure
+- Does hydrpxilechloroqin cure thrthe virus as the USA president trump claims
 - Does ibuprofen harm patients
 - Does it have cure
 - Explain the status of covid 19 vaccine
 - Has a vaccine for corona virus been established?
 - Has any country as an idea about covid 19 cure
 - Has the cure been found
+- HAVEN'T YOU GOT A CURE YET
 - Hello will that be cured without any medicine.
 - Hey ...am called Joseph from Uganda....my questions is...is there any vaccine at hand that their working on to stop the spread of covid-19
+- Hey!
+Is there any hope for the corona vaccine, how far with invasion of the vaccine?
 - How can Corona virus be treated.
+- how can i get treatment ?
+- How do they treat it
+- how far have researchers towards developing a vaccine of corona virus
+- How far have they gone with the Vaccine.
 - How far hv doctors gone with issue of covid 19 vaccine?
+- how far hv researchers towards developing a vaccine of corona virus
+- How far with invasion of the vaccine?
 - How far with the vaccines
+- how is the treatment
+- how long will it take for a vaccine to come out in the market?
+- How possible is discovering of the covid 19 vaccine this year
+- how to destroy covid
+- Hydroxychloroquine
 - I am asking you Have a any solution of corona virus
 - I said take ibuprofen
 - I taught there is a cur for it
+- I’m asking about medicine
+- ibuprofen
+- ibuprufen?
+- If there is no medicine for corona virus than how people are recovering?
 - Information about the promising vaccine
+- Is covid vaccine out
 - Is it true that the vaccine will be out in September
 - Is medicine available for this
 - Is the cure for COVID19 found
 - Is the cure of Covid 19 there?
 - Is the medicine made?
+- Is the Vaccine already in existence
 - Is the vaccine found
-- Is vaccines out
-- Is covid vaccine out
 - Is there a cure for covid 19
+- Is there a cure for COVID 19
 - Is there a cure found for the Corona Virus
 - Is there a cure?
 - Is there a drug for COVID-19?